SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-with-AWS-IoT/Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md

 ## Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service

->Note: Choose this configuration if you have SAP BTP subaccount and SAP S/4HANA running on Azure.
+>Note: Choose this configuration if you have SAP BTP subaccount and SAP S/4HANA running on AWS.
 If you have already established the connectivity between SAP BTP and SAP S/4HANA using Cloud Connector then you can skip this step.

 ### Prerequisites
-These are the prerequisities that you need to consider if you have SAP BTP and SAP S/4HANA on Microsoft Azure.
+These are the prerequisities that you need to consider if you have SAP BTP and SAP S/4HANA on Amazon AWS.

-- SAP S/4HANA system running on Microsoft Azure
+- SAP S/4HANA system running on Amazon AWS

 - SAP Private Link service
-    - Required to connect SAP BTP and Microsoft Azure.
+    - Required to connect SAP BTP and Amazon AWS.

 >Note: The SAP BTP Private Link service is currently available only for enterprise accounts in SAP BTP.

-- Microsoft Azure Private Link service
+- Amazon AWS Private Link service
-    - Required to connect Microsoft Azure and SAP S/4HANA.
+    - Required to connect Amazon AWS and SAP S/4HANA.

-### 1. Set Up the SAP Private Link Service and Microsoft Azure Private Link Service
+### 1. Set Up the SAP Private Link Service and Amazon AWS Private Link Service

 To configure these services for the SAP S/4HANA system, follow the [Enhance core ERP business processes with resilient applications on SAP BTP - SAP Private Link Service](https://github.com/SAP-samples/btp-build-resilient-apps/tree/extension-privatelink/tutorials/05-PrivateLink) tutorial and complete the steps until the **Prepare Extension Application** section.